tytydraco/yessleep/out/Theres_a_creature_that_lives_in_our_compost_pile_Dad_feeds_it_every_night.md

 “No way…”

 “Sis and I heard him talking to someone out there.
 When we tried getting a closer look, whoever it was heard us and got away.
-We figured with the three of us, we could try and see what’s in the woods.”
+We figured with the three of us, we could try and see what he’s up to.”

 ***